hindu-comm/weblogs/manasataramgini/2008/08/2008-08-12_a-geopolitical-round-up.md

 participate in a joint exercise with the Georgians.
-Buoyed by this vacuous display (remember, one of the American soldiers in this exercise said in his interview that he did not know where Georgia was on the map of the world – he only knew of an American state with that name\!) very provocatively named “Exercise Immediate Response 2008” the Georgians decided to put their lessons to immediate practice by attacking Russian citizens in adjacent ethnically distinct enclaves.
+Buoyed by this vacuous display (remember, one of the American soldiers in this exercise said in his interview that he did not know where Georgia was on the map of the world – he only knew of an American state with that name!) very provocatively named “Exercise Immediate Response 2008” the Georgians decided to put their lessons to immediate practice by attacking Russian citizens in adjacent ethnically distinct enclaves.
 We are now watching